Infinity-Borel set: Incorrect definition

-This set is manifestly closed under well-ordered unions, but without AC it cannot be proved equal to the ∞-Borel sets (as defined in the previous section).
+This set is manifestly closed under well-ordered unions, but without the axiom of choice it cannot be proved equal to the ∞-Borel sets (as defined in the previous section).
 Specifically, this set may contain unions of sequences $\vec b$ of ∞-Borel sets for which it is not possible to choose a code for each $b_\beta$; it is the closure of the ∞-Borel sets under all well-ordered unions (and complements), even those for which a choice of codes cannot be made.